 - Helping everyone organise their own days will help free up time for you.
 If everyone is focused on their own tasks there will be less need for them to be asking you for assistance

 Write out a priority list with everyone’s most important items at the top of their individual lists.
 Don’t get over-ambitious, maybe start with two or three items each.
-Everything else can be secondary to that, but if everyone can aim to complete their top tasks, it leads to a feeling of accomplishment.
+Everything else can be secondary to that.
+If everyone can aim to complete their top tasks, it leads to a feeling of accomplishment.
 Feeling like you’ve achieved something for the day helps reduce the feeling that you’re completely failing at life.

 3. Order Online

-If it’s a crazy week and I know that someone’s birthday is coming up, I’ll either scour the web for inspiration so that I can go straight to the shop to get that exact item without wasting time.
+If it’s a crazy week and I know that someone’s birthday is coming up, I’ll scour the web for inspiration.
+That way I can go straight to the shop to get that exact item without wasting time.
 If I’m really strapped for time, I’ll buy it online and have it delivered to my door.
-You’d be surprised how much you can accomplish from your desk chair and how rewarding it is when it is something you can tick off your to-do list.
+You’d be surprised how much you can accomplish from your desk chair and how rewarding it is to tick another thing off your to-do list.

 4. Get The Family Involved